drootang/pedit/README.md

 ## Usage

-When you run your `pedit` alias from a shell, your `$EDITOR` will launch with a temp file containing all directories on your `$PATH`.
+When you run your `pedit` alias from a shell, your `$EDITOR` will launch with a temp file containing all directories on your `$PATH`, one per line.
 Make changes to the order, remove directories, *etc*.
 When you are happy with the changes, save the file and exit the editor.
 Your `$PATH` will be updated with the new list of directories.